tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 If you wish to run an IPTunnel client on the same node as as an Internet Peer, you will need to create a route to that node over the internet connection available.

-Because all internet traffic is redirected over the tunnel and a route is not created to the peer, Yggdrasil peering will try to route over the tunnel.
-Since the tunnel is depended on the peer the peer will not function collapsing the tunnel.
-Another-words the peer tries to feed packets over the tunnel, that tries to feed packets to the peer causing both to fail.
+This must be done because since all Internet traffic will be redirected over the tunnel and a route is not created to the peer, Yggdrasil peering will try to route over the tunnel.
+Since the tunnel depends on the peer, the peer will not function, which will collapse the tunnel.
+In other words, the peer tries to feed packets over the tunnel, that tries to feed packets to the peer, causing both to fail.

 Add the following command to your `/etc/rc.local`
 ```